Black Madonna For President

 A somewhat simple but very common definition of feminism is "equality between men and women".
 But we don't want to be equal to men.
 We want

-• to live our male characteristics like anger without being called hysterical or furious, or assertiveness and ferocity without being classified as too masculine,
+• to express traits traditionally labeled as masculine like anger without being called hysterical or furious, or assertiveness and ferocity without being classified as too masculine,

-• the female values (Yin) to be appreciated again: sensuality, devotion, vulnerability, intuition, wisdom, which is connected to age, and connection.
+• the female values (Yin) to be appreciated again: sensuality, devotion, vulnerability, intuition, connection, and the wisdom that comes with age;

-• that eroticism is seen as a sacred source of creation and creativity that takes place when Yin and Yang meet.
+• eroticism to be seen as a sacred source of creation and creativity that takes place when Yin and Yang meet.

-Connection means the inter-connectedness of everything with everything, e.g. to nature, to men, to oneself and to one's own feelings, which are in the body.
-Capitalism separates and uses racism and sexism.
-Eroticism is covered with the most toxic shame.
-Toxic shame is the internalized and buried shame that rots within us.
-The aim of the project is to create awareness to the toxic shame on these aspects and I want to devote this project especially to the women who are affected by both racism and sexism and to whom we owe sex-positive feminism: black female dancehall and Hip Hop artists.
+Connection means the inter-connectedness of everything: to nature, to men, to oneself, and to one's own feelings within the body.
+Capitalism separates and utilizes racism and sexism.
+Eroticism is covered with the most toxic shame—the internalized shame that rots within us.
+This project creates awareness of this toxic shame, and I devote it especially to the women affected by both racism and sexism to whom we owe sex-positive feminism: Black female dancehall and Hip Hop artists.

 1.2 Project Character